aacebo/teams-sdk-js/WHY.md

 The new `@teams.sdk/cards` package provides up to date typings and function implementations for cards to be used easily, and the `@teams.sdk/devtools` package provides a designer and testing frontend for developers to easily build their apps/cards.

+## BotBuilder/M365 Agents SDK

+This new SDK works with the botbuilder via a plugin in `@teams.sdk/botbuilder` and it will work with the M365 Agents SDK when it is released as well.
+Its important that we provide migration paths for customers using legacy packages like botbuilder, but that want all the benefits of the new SDK.

+This "integration through abstraction" method gives us more flexibility than we have with Teams AI, and allows us to own our own core typings and activity handling logic, all while still being compatible with the legacy api.